thegodeveloper/cka/labs/18-fix-kubelet.md

-# Fix Kubelet - 8%
+# Question 18 - Fix Kubelet - 8%

 ## Use context